bbauska/Coursera-Bootstrap/readme.md

 <h4>Carousel</h4>

-Let\'s take a look at yet another interesting component in bootstrap, called as the bootstrap carousel.
+Let&apos;s take a look at yet another interesting component in bootstrap, called as the bootstrap carousel.

 The carousel allows you to display multiple items on your web page and